 All animals started off as wild animals, but we put the different animals in captivity for several reasons.
 Some of those reasons are for food, help with labour or simply for pets.
-Depending on the reason it can be cruel or uncruel to keep animals in captivity.

-For animals such as chickens, cows, pigs and other farm animals it isn't cruel to keep them in captivity.
-We need them to supply us with food, without them we wouldn't have eggs or meat, we would have to become vegetarians or die of starration

-For working animals such as dogs or horses it generally isn't cruel to keep them in captivity depending on what work they are recquired to do.
-Dogs love human attention, so it isn't cruel to keep them as pets or working animals.

-Pets Such as cats, dogs fish and birds are fine to be kept in captivity as long as they are not neglected.
-Cats birds and fish can take care of them selves the main thing for you to do is give them food and water.
+Depending on the reason it can be to cruel or uncruel to keep animals in captivity.
+For animals such as chickens, cours, pigs and other form animals it isn't cruel to teep them in captivity.
+We need them to supply us with food, without them we wouldn't have eggs or meat, we would have to become regetarians or die of starcation For working animals' such as dogs or horses if generally isn't crue to keep them in captivity depending on what work they are recquired to do.
+Dogs love human attention, so it isn't ornel to keep them as pets or working animals.
+Pets such as cats, dogs fish and birds are fine to be kept in captivity as long as they are not neglected.
+Cats birds and fish Can take care of themselves the main thing for you to do is give them food and water

+Animals such as Lizards, Snakes and other wilder animals are better off left in the wild.
+Most Wild animals should not be kept in captivity.
+They need open spaces and can sometimes harm humans, The Vexception is for conservation, some animals such as Pandas need our help to stay alive. keeping animals can be cruel or uncruel depending on the circumstances.
+If the animal is well looked after and happy then it is uncruel to keep it.